roccohimel/pycal-a/README.md

 # Pycal-A beta version 0.1.1
-Pycal-A is a free, Python based, Advanced calculator for Linux and Mac.
+Pycal-A is a free, Python based, Advanced calculator for Linux, Mac, and Windows.
 Pycal-A lets you:
 - Evaluate basic equations
 - Calulate the area and circumfrance of a circle using diameter
+- View date and time
+- Use a stopwatch
+- Set a timer
+- Update direcly from the program
 - Gain access to developer options

 More feaures will be comming soon!
 # Updates
-Vist: https://github.com/roccohimel/pycal-a/releases   for all versions
+Vist: https://github.com/roccohimel/pycal-a/releases   for all versio

 Current support for: Beta versions 0 (BR0)